nickminaev/handson/intro-to-kubernetes/README.md

 The command:
 - `kubectl` is the main command for the running all other CLI commands against a a k8s cluster
 - `get` is the subcommand of inquiring short info about a k8s object.
 For example, a Pod.
-- `pod` - a specific k8s object kind.
-Its name has to follow
+- `pod` is the type of the object.
+It can be specified either in singular or plural.
-- `nginx` - the name of the object
+- `nginx` - the name of the object.
+If the name of the object is specified, the command's output will be the info about that object.

 ---